 These striking photos celebrate rural America's queer cowboys

-In 'National Anthem', Luke Gilford highlights the LGBTQ+ community disrupting mainstream rodeo across the US.
+In his exhibition and book 'National Anthem', Luke Gilford highlights the LGBTQ+ community disrupting mainstream rodeo across the US.

 “I already had boots and a hat, for me it wasn't just a costume.
 I started attending the rodeo as a participant and spectator,” Luke Gilford says of his approach to his new book National Anthem, which documents queer rodeo in America.
 “I was interested in looking for an image that, as it happens in painting, would reveal the beauty of the subject in a non-immediate way.”